 Routes to Registration Overview

 The new training schemes that came about through the ‘Modernising Scientific Careers’ (MSC) programme represented a seismic change in the way that Embryologists and Andrologists are trained in the UK.
 They aim to standardise the training of Clinical Scientists and Biomedical Scientists in all disciplines in the UK and, for the first time, to allow a direct and clear comparison with clear equivalence between the training and qualifications of scientists in the health service and medical doctors.
-However, as is often the case with major change, confusion still exists over the fine details of the new training schemes.

 The information given by ARCS aims to provide a straightforward overview of the different routes to registration for employees in HFEA licensed assisted conception centres and diagnostic andrology laboratories who have members of staff training towards becoming a Clinical Scientist or Healthcare Science Practitioner.

 As per the HFEA Code of Practice (CoP) all Clinical Scientists working in licensed clinics should be registered with the Health & Care Professions Council (HCPC) or working towards registration with the HCPC.
 Staff should be registered with the HCPC within one year of becoming eligible including those eligible as international applicants after training overseas (HFEA CoP, 9th Edition, para 2.18).

 There are currently four appropriate routes to registration for staff working at the level of Clinical Scientist.

 One route via the National School of Healthcare Science (NSHCS)